Free Trial Software Downloads Command-line Resource Editor

 Resource Tuner Console

-Invoking the program from the command prompt
+Invoking the program from a command prompt

 Example: rtc.exe /F:"c:\temp\my_script.rts"

-Running from the .bat file
+Running from a batch file

 Syntax